-“I got very excited about social venturing — this idea of being able to harness the best of entrepreneurship with the best of philanthropy; being able to, as a community, create opportunities to solve social, environmental, racial, and economic issues — and to do that sustainably,” said Mathews, founder and executive director of Reconciliation Services, as well as steering committee co-chair for the new Social Venture Studio, powered by LaunchKC.
+“I got very excited about social venturing — this idea of being able to harness the best of entrepreneurship with the best of philanthropy; being able to, as a community, create opportunities to solve social, environmental, racial, and economic issues — and to do that sustainably,” said Mathews, executive director of Reconciliation Services, as well as steering committee co-chair for the new Social Venture Studio, powered by LaunchKC.

 “It’s about creating an economic engine that also creates social good, where we can deliver return on investment while also delivering social return on investment,” he continued.
 “And Kansas City, I believe, is at the forefront of this movement.”

 Applications for the six-month program open in December with selections expected to be announced in March, with a cohort of five to seven companies unveiled in April, organizers said Friday during a launch announcement as part of Global Entrepreneurship Week Kansas City (GEW KC).
 Participants are set to receive guidance, mentorship, funding, and network connections to strengthen their concepts and plans.